-When commissioning a plant, the respective plant type must be entered first on the RVP340 or RVP35.
+When commissioning a plant, the respective plant type must be entered first.
 This ensures that the functions required for the specific type of plant, the parameters and operating lines for the settings and displays are activated.

 All plant-specific variables and operating lines for use with the other plant types will be hidden.
 They will not appear on the display.